 While control is inside the different bus routines, additional checkpoints are output to port 80h as word values to identify the routines under execution.
 In these word-value checkpoints, the low byte of the checkpoint is the system BIOS checkpoint from which the control is passed to the different bus routines.
 The high byte of the checkpoint is the indication of which routine is being executed in the different buses.

-The upper nibble of the high byte indicates the function being executed.
+Table 80 describes the upper nibble of the high byte and indicates the function being executed.